loco-rs/loco/docs-site/content/docs/the-app/middleware.md

 }
 ```

-In the first glance, this middleware is a bit overwhelming.
+At the first glance, this middleware is a bit overwhelming.
 Let's break it down.

 The `LogLayer` is a [`tower::Layer`](https://docs.rs/tower/latest/tower/trait.Layer.html) that wraps around the inner
 service.